-UIG-supplied new, used, and refurbished plants produce gaseous and liquid oxygen, nitrogen, argon and CO2 for companies which produce an array of products; including steel, glass, ammonia, ethanol, Titanium Dioxide (TiO2), specialty chemicals and polymers, petroleum products and natural gas.
+UIG-supplied new, used, and refurbished plants produce gaseous and liquid oxygen, nitrogen, argon and CO2 for companies which produce an array of primary products; including steel, glass, ammonia, ethanol, Titanium Dioxide (TiO2), specialty chemicals and polymers, petroleum products and natural gas.

-UCG owned and operated facilities supply nitrogen and/ or oxygen to end-users in a utility-like fashion, under multiple-year supply agreements.
+These UCG owned and operated facilities supply nitrogen and/ or oxygen to end-users in a utility-like fashion, under multiple-year supply agreements.

 Examples of UIG plant supply, installation, relocation and upgrade projects follows.

 Access extended descriptions by clicking on the title of the project summary.

 |UIG Supplies Air Separation Unit to Universal Cryo Gas to Produce Oxygen and Nitrogen for Oil Refinery|